 Graduate Tuition Fee Waivers for Mentor Teachers

 - Any mentor teacher who hosts a professional intern may elect to bank graduate tuition fee waivers on behalf of the school district.
 This compensation choice is selected on the Mentor Teacher confirmation form at the beginning of the semester in which the professional intern is being hosted, and this data is housed in the OHIO Center for Clinical Practice in Education.
 When a mentor teacher is ready to utilize the tuition waivers, they should complete the Mentor Teacher Fee Waiver Form.
+Please consult the guidelines for using these waivers on the form.
 Should you have questions about the number of tuition waivers you have banked, contact Dawn Mooney at email@example.com.

 - Each time a mentor teacher hosts a professional intern and elects to take the monetary compensation on behalf of the school district, graduate tuition fee waivers are banked by the district.
 These waivers can be purchased at a reduced rate (50%) for use in taking graduate level coursework.
 When a mentor teacher is ready to utilize these tuition waivers, they should complete the School District Fee Waiver Form.
+Please consult the guidelines for using these waivers on the form.
 Should you have questions about the number of tuition waivers that are available for your district, contact Dawn Mooney at firstname.lastname@example.org.

 - Any mentor teacher in one of the Professional Development School Partnerships has access to a limited number of PDS tuition waivers, as agreed upon with each PDS partnership's Teacher Liaison each academic year.
 PDS Partnership mentor teachers wishing to use these credit waivers should complete the PDS Credit Waiver Request Form.
 Please consult the PCOE Tuition Waiver Guidelines for complete information about the use of the PDS tuition waivers.
 Should you have questions about the number of waivers available for your school, contact Dawn Mooney at email@example.com.